ymgcmstk/TED-sTranscriptExtractor/README.md

 `python parser.py http://www.ted.com/talks/linda_liukas_a_delightful_way_to_teach_kids_about_computers/transcript?language=en`

-Then the extracted transcript will have been saved as transcripts/Linda_Liukas.txt
+Then the extracted transcript will be saved as transcripts/Linda_Liukas.txt